-Figure 9 presents the benchmark results for BLAST Classic-Cloud application on different Azure instance types.
-These experiments processed 8 query files, each containing 100 sequences using 8 small, 4 medium, 2 large and 1 Extra-Large instances respectively.
+Figure 9.
+Time to process eight query files using BLAST in Azure.

 Although the features of Azure instance types scale linearly, the BLAST application performed better with larger total memory sizes.
-When sufficient memory is available, BLAST can load and reuse the whole BLAST database (~8GB) in to the memory.
+When sufficient memory is available, BLAST can load and reuse the whole BLAST database (~ 8 GB) into the memory.
 BLAST application has the ability to parallelize the computations using threads.
-The horizontal axis of Figure 9 depicts 'Number of workers (processes) per instance' X 'Number of BLAST threads per worker'.
-The 'N' stands for the number of cores per instance in that particular instance type.
-According to the results, Azure Large and Extra-Large instances deliver the best performance for BLAST.
+The horizontal axis of Figure 9 depicts 'Number of workers (processes) per instance'×'Number of BLAST threads per worker'.
+'N' stands for the number of cores per instance in that particular instance type.
+According to the results, Azure Large and XL instances deliver the best performance for BLAST.
 Using pure BLAST threads to parallelize inside the instances delivered slightly lesser performance than using multiple workers (processes).
-The costs to process 8 query files are directly proportional to the run time, due to the linear pricing of Azure instance types.
+The costs to process eight query files are directly proportional to the run time, because of the linear pricing of Azure instance types.